Thermalization in different phases of charged SYK model: Charged SYK model

 \section{Charged SYK model}

 In this section we will consider the system which has non-zero chemical potential or mass term in the Hamiltonian.
 We will consider only $(q=4)$ interaction.
+The Hamiltonian is \footnote{Note that later we will perform quantum quenches in this system.
+Keeping the $q=4$ SYK term unchanged, we will use time-dependent $q=2$ or $q=6$ SYK term to take the $(q=4)$ SYK system out of equilibrium.
+So in that context, the full time-dependent Hamiltonian will consist of $q=4$ SYK term and a time-dependent $q=2$ or $q=4$ SYK term.}

-As we have mentioned in section \ref{sec:intro}, the system can undergo a phase transition in the presence of effective chemical potential (explicit chemical potential $\eta$ or mass $\mu$ or both).
-In the chaotic phase, the system does not have a quasiparticle picture.
-In the integrable phase, the system consists of weakly interacting particles.
+As we have mentioned in section \ref{sec:intro}, the system can undergo a liquid-gas phase transition in the presence of effective chemical potential (explicit chemical potential $\eta$ or mass $\mu$ or both).
+In the highly chaotic liquid phase, the system does not have a quasiparticle picture.
+In the dilute gas phase, the system consists of long-lived quasi-particles at very low density.
 Figure \ref{fig:spectral_func} are plots of spectral functions in the two different phases.
-The spectral function in the integrable phase has a sharp single peak.
+The spectral function in the dilute phase has a sharp single peak.

 The two phases are separated by a large energy gap.
-Due to this large energy gap quantum quenches cannot take the system from say the integrable state to the chaotic state.
 Figure \ref{fig:energy} are plots of energy in the different phases with the mass term or the chemical potential.

-The integrable phase also has occupation number close to $0$ or $1$ depending on the sign of the effective chemical potential.
+The dilute gas phase also has occupation number close to $0$ or $1$ depending on the sign of the effective chemical potential.
 It can be easily seen from the plot of the spectral function.
 The area under the plot is equal to $1$, this is fixed by fermionic commutation relation.
 The occupation number is given by

-In case of chaotic state, the spectral function is spreaded and the fermionic distribution function more effectively suppresses the occupation number.
+In case of the liquid phase, the spectral function is spreaded and the fermionic distribution function more effectively suppresses the occupation number.

-The Lyapunov exponent in the chaotic state is large.
-The normalized Lyapunov exponent increases as we decrease the temperature for a fixed effective chemical potential.
-At the transition point from chaotic phase to the integrable phase, the Lyapunov exponent decreases sharply.
-But note that the Lyapunov exponent in the integrable phase is non-zero and it is large at higher temperature.
-Figure \ref{fig:phaselyap} is the plot of the normalized Lyapunov exponent for the two different phases with varying temperature and a fixed chemical potential.
+Figure \ref{fig:phaselyap} is the plot of normalized Lyapunov exponent for the two different phases with varying temperature and a fixed chemical potential.
+Lyapunov exponent in the liquid phase is large.
+The normalized Lyapunov exponent increases as we decrease temperature for a fixed effective chemical potential.
+At the transition point from the liquid phase to the dilute gas phase, the Lyapunov exponent decreases sharply.
+But note that Lyapunov exponent in the dilute gas phase is non-zero and it is large at higher temperature.